icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 Publication Registrations should be sent from a Publisher to the Orchestrator to indicate the desire to publish a particular event.

 - **namespace** (`Text`): Defines the topic or category of the events that a Publisher can publish under.
-- **config** (`[ICRC16Map]`): Configuration details specific to the publication, catering to customization and control mechanisms like access lists or publication rules.
+- **config** (`[ICRC16Map]`): Configuration details specific to the publication, catering to customization and control mechanisms like access lists or publication rules. //todo: point to configs section

 ```motoko
 // Register a new event publication with specific configurations